About Harrison County

 - Fees for certified copies of court documents vary but typically range from $1 to $2 per page plus certification fees.

+The Common Pleas Court is located at 100 West Market Street in Cadiz, and can be contacted through the office’s website.
 The court maintains divisions for general civil and criminal matters, as well as separate dockets for domestic relations and probate/juvenile cases.
-The Harrison County Clerk of Courts serves as the official record keeper for all Common Pleas Court proceedings and can be contacted at the same courthouse address or by phone at (740) 942-8861.
-For minor civil matters and misdemeanor criminal cases, Harrison County residents may appear before the Cadiz Municipal Court or County Court depending on the nature and location of the case.
+Harrison County Clerk of Courts is the official record keeper for all Common Pleas Court proceedings and can be contacted at the same courthouse address or by phone for minor civil matters and misdemeanor criminal cases, Harrison County residents may appear before the Cadiz Municipal Court or County Court depending on the nature and location of the case.
 Court records are public under Ohio Revised Code Section 149.43 and Article I, Section 10 of the Ohio Constitution, which mandate public access to judicial records except where specifically sealed by law or court order.

 Citizens can search court records by visiting the Clerk of Courts office in person during regular business hours, typically Monday through Friday, 8:00 AM to 4:00 PM.
 Online case lookup may be available through the Ohio Courts website or county-specific portals.
+The court also maintains records of judgments, liens, and legal filings that may affect property ownership or credit records.

 Property & Public Records